(UPDATE: October 2019)

-This is especially important ON the way to the airport, you simply might miss your flight by standing in the traffic!
+This is especially important ON the way to the airport because you simply might miss your flight by waiting in traffic!

 Transportation in Moscow

 As I said above, the metro in Moscow is fascinating – it works perfectly and it looks fantastic!
 Look for a big red “M” sign for a metro entrance.

 All the signs are translated into English (though in smaller fonts).
 All lines are color-coded.
-Here are some tips so you won’t get lost in Moscow metro:
+Here are some tips so you won’t get lost in the Moscow metro system:

 Get Yandex.Metro app!
 This is by far the best app for a metro I have seen (also in English).
 It calculates the fastest route in the metro and even tells you where exactly to board the train to get to your connection train faster.

-There is no diversification in price – if you ride 1 stop or 30 stops, it will be the same price.
+There is no difference in price – if you ride 1 stop or 30 stops, it will be the same price.

 A single ticket is 55 RUB, but no one ever pays that!
 Let me teach you how to lower the cost almost twice:

-Get a Troika card and top it up in any ticket stand inside the metro.
+Get a Troika card and top it up at any ticket stand inside the metro.
 The card is free, you just need to pay a 50 RUB deposit for issuing the card.
-You can return that money when you leave or take the card home with you as a memory.
+You can get your money back when you leave or take the card home with you as a memory.

 With a Troika card, the price of your metro ride is just 32 RUB, and you can use it for buses as well.

 The best part?
 You won’t need to stay in long lines to get single tickets each time! 😉

 Taxis are also relatively inexpensive.
 1 km is approximately 8 RUB (13 cents) in Uber.